 As a team the leaders need to be knowledgeable in hiking, white water rafting, rock climbing, biking, camping and general wilderness safety.

-Trip leaders must be at least 21-years-old with a clean driving record, Wilderness First Aid, CPR and Lifeguard certifications before the start of the summer.
+Trip leaders must be at least 21-years-old with a clean driving record, Wilderness First Aid, CPR and Lifeguard certifications, and a valid passport.

-Two leaders (one male, one female) are responsible for one adventure trip and two Appalachian Adventure & Service Trips.
+Two leaders are responsible for leading the Service/Adventure Trips.
 The trips have 10-12 campers.
 Each trip has one 15-passenger bus for all of the travel which the trip leaders share driving time.

-These positions can rotate for one session only or for the whole summer.
+These positions can rotate for one session only or for multiple sessions.
 Often our nursing staff utilizes the camp benefit of their children gaining the full Camp Coniston experience.

 Our kitchen staff has their own scheduling system.
 Positions include cook, baker, prep-cook, dining room manager, and dishwashers.
 We have international staff living at camp and working on the team.
 We have many staff that live on-site, but also have other staff who live locally and commute to camp either full time or part time.

-This person is a day-sitter for children of other camp staff that are too young to be in the traditional camp program (8-years and younger).
-This staff member can utilize the camp facilities as long as does not interfere with the programs happening throughout the day.
+Our out–of-cabin campers counselor is a day-sitter for children of camp staff that are too young to be in the traditional camp program (8-years and younger).
+This staff member can utilize the camp facilities as long as it does not interfere with the programs happening throughout the day.

 Close communication with program directors about available activities is helpful.
-The daytime hours are 8am-5pm, and include eating meals with the children when needed.
-This position is needed for Monday through Friday and includes every other Saturday.
+The daytime hours are 9am-5pm, and include eating meals with the children when needed.
+This position is Monday through Friday.